International Junior Science Olympiad

 The International Junior Science Olympiad (IJSO) is an annual science competition for students aged 15 and under.
-It is one of International Science Olympiads and the only international academical competition that covers physics, chemistry and biology at the same time.
+Students are eligible to participate as long as they are less than 16 years old on December 31st of the competition year.
+It is one of the International Science Olympiads and an international academical competition that covers physics, chemistry and biology at the same time.
 The first IJSO was held in Jakarta, Indonesia in 2004.
-Around 70 countries send delegations of three to six students, plus one to three team leaders, and observers.
+Around 50 countries send delegations of three to six students, plus one to three team leaders, and observers.

 The competition is broken down into three tests, each of which lasts between three and four hours.
 The theoretical portion consists of two tests: a multiple choice questionnaire consisting of 30 questions, and a theoretical test.
 The practical portion consists of three laboratory examinations, one for each field.

 Incidents

+2020

 Because of COVID-19, the 17th International Junior Science Olympiad 2020, originally planned to be held in Frankfurt, Germany, was cancelled.

+2021

 Due to the COVID-19 pandemic, the 18th International Junior Science Olympiad 2021 was conducted in a hybrid format.
 This allowed students from the participating countries to participate without travelling to the host country United Arab Emirates.

+2024

+At the closing ceremony of 21st International Junior Science Olympiad 2024, 10 students that should have received a Bronze medal, mistakenly received a Silver and 10 students that should have received a Silver, instead were given a Bronze, but due to the only difference being the outline (Outline of a Bronze medal had a "pink bronze" look, and outline of a Silver looked gray-silver colored) no sort of escalation by either side followed at all.